-The IF function is used to customize the result of a test.
+The IF function is helpful in "customizing" the result of your logical test😀

 The IF function

-The IF function is build with 3 parameters
+The IF function is built with three arguments

 Example: Check the invoices

-The test is very simple.
-We just have to compare if the value in column B equal the amount in column C. The test is:
+The test to compare the two amounts is simple to create.
+We have to compare if the value in column B equals the amount in column C. The test is:

-And when you copy this test to the others cells you have this result.
+And when you copy this test to the other cells, you have this result.

 - When the test is TRUE, it's because the amount is the same in both cells

 - When the test is FALSE, the amount is not equal

 Leave TRUE or FALSE is not user-friendly (indeed).
 So we will customize the result of the test.
 This is where the IF function will help us.